gabibdods/ConfinedandUnbound/README.md

 ### Description

-- A behavior-driven 2D pixel-art remake of a nostalgic 3D childhood game, created using RPG Maker XP and RGSS.
+- A behavior-driven 2D pixel-art remake of a nostalgic 3D childhood game, created using RPG Maker XP and RGSS
-- Developed from gameplay footage, the project aims to faithfully capture the original experience while introducing improvements in story pacing, interaction design, and scripting efficiency.
+- Developed from gameplay footage, the project aims to faithfully capture the original experience while introducing improvements in story pacing, interaction design, and scripting efficiency

 ---

 ## NOTICE

-- Please read through this `README.md` to better understand the project's source code and setup instructions.
+- Please read through this `README.md` to better understand the project's source code and setup instructions
-- Also, make sure to review the contents of the `License/` directory.
+- Also, make sure to review the contents of the `License/` directory
 - Your attention to these details is appreciated — enjoy exploring the project!

 ---

 ## Problem Statement

-- The original 3D childhood game is no longer accessible on modern platforms and has no official remakes.
-This project reconstructs it from scratch, serving both as a tribute and a learning opportunity in game design and behavior-driven development.
+- The original 3D childhood game is no longer accessible on modern platforms and has no official remakes
+- This project reconstructs it from scratch, serving both as a tribute and a learning opportunity in game design and behavior-driven development

 ---